mirumee/ariadne-codegen/README.md

 ### Opentelemetry

-Both default base clients support opt-in telemetry options.
+When config option `telemetry_client` is set to `true` then default, included base clients support opt-in telemetry options.
 By default, it's disabled, but when the `opentelemetry-api` package is installed and the `tracer` argument is provided then the client will create spans with data about performed requests.

-Telemetry arguments handled by `BaseClient`:
+Telemetry arguments handled by `BaseClientWithTelemetry`:
 - `tracer`: `Optional[Union[str, Tracer]] = None` - tracer object or name which will be passed to the `get_tracer` method
 - `root_context`: `Optional[Context] = None` - optional context added to root span
 - `root_span_name`: `str = "GraphQL Operation"` - name of root span

-`AsyncBaseClient` supports all arguments which `BaseClient` does, but also exposes additional arguments regarding websockets:
+`AsyncBaseClientWithTelemetry` supports all arguments which `BaseClientWithTelemetry` does, but also exposes additional arguments regarding websockets:
 - `ws_root_context`: `Optional[Context] = None` - optional context added to root span for websocket connection
 - `ws_root_span_name`: `str = "GraphQL Subscription"` - name of root span for websocket connection